jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 ## Design

-- Choose a variety of greens, yellows, oranges, browms, blues, black.
+- Choose a variety of greens, yellows, oranges, browns, blues, black.
 - Use google font to import the chosen fonts for use in the site.
 - Ensure images and icons are relevant to context.